Licentiate: United Kingdom

 The University of Wales, Lampeter offers Licences in Latin and Greek.
 They are postgraduate diplomas – meaning that the student would normally have completed a (typically three-year) bachelor's degree course first – and can be completed in either two or three years.

 The City and Guilds of London Institute Licentiateship is awarded to those who achieve a level 4 Professional Recognition Award.
 Trinity College London formerly awarded licentiates, which were accredited at Level 6 of the Regulated Qualifications Framework (RQF).

 The Landscape Institute offers licentiate membership to those who have completed a bachelor's degree and a postgraduate diploma in the field of landscape architecture.

 The College of Teachers also offers a licentiateship.
 This program, which is offered at the degree level, is for individuals with a BEd (three-year program) who wishes to do in-service advanced training in education or a related learning field.
 Also in education, Trinity College London awards the Licentiate Diploma in TESOL, commonly referred to as the Dip TESOL, an advanced teaching qualification in ESL at Level 7 of the NQF.

 The Institute of Heraldic and Genealogical Studies, based in Canterbury, Kent, has as its highest qualification (above Certificate, Higher Certificate and Diploma levels) the Licentiateship of the institute, awarded following both a course of study including thesis and dissertation and professional practice.

 In music, a licentiate is the qualification which follows the diploma and is offered by Trinity College London (LTCL), Associated Board of the Royal Schools of Music (LRSM) and London College of Music (LLCM); candidates may choose to specialize in performance or teaching, depending on the examination board.

+Uruguay

+In Uruguay, the Licentiate degree (Licenciatura) is an undergraduate degree awarded by state-recognized universities and university-level institutes.
+It represents a full tertiary education programme, typically lasting four years, and generally includes a final dissertation or graduation project.
+The degree constitutes the standard level of undergraduate academic qualification in the Uruguayan higher education system and grants access to postgraduate studies, such as master’s and doctoral programmes.